 If any MLT core course grade's (current or past) are failing, a clinical rotation will not be granted.
-The MLT Program Director will not accept a student if a clinical rotation cannot be secured.
-Laboratory tests that are not performed in all clinical affiliates (e.g., if only one laboratory performs the test) are given emphasis in the student laboratory while students are still taking their didactic courses.
+Laboratory tests that are not performed in all clinical affiliates are given emphasis in the student laboratory while students are still taking their didactic courses.

 The clinical rotations are designed to help the student develop technical and professional skills for the career.
-Clinical rotations are to be viewed as a job; therefore, no-shows, excessive absences and unprofessional behavior will not be tolerated.
+Clinical rotations are viewed as a job; therefore, no-shows, excessive absences, and unprofessional behavior will not be tolerated and result in counseling memos and possible dismissal.

-\The clinical rotations are highly structured; therefore, absences may result in a student being dropped from a particular rotation; resulting in enrollment at another time, only if space is available. \
+The clinical rotations are highly structured; therefore, absences may result in a student being dropped from a particular rotation; resulting in enrollment at another time, only if space is available.